BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 Although all of the models are immobile, we imagine that they are, in fact, quite dynamic, ready to fight in the swirling maelstrom of battle.
 To represent this, every model has a Control Zone — a 1" imaginary ring that extends out from the edge of the model's base.
 No model may enter the Control Zone of an enemy unless they are charging the model in question (we will cover the rules for charging in a moment).

-There may be occasions when a model is forced into an enemy model's Control Zone due to some other rule, such as being forced to Back Away after losing a Fight ([see page 44)] or failing a Jump test or Climb test.
+There may be occasions when a model is forced into an enemy model's Control Zone due to some other rule, such as being forced to Back Away after losing a Fight ([see page 44]) or failing a Jump test or Climb test.
 In these instances, it is acceptable to move the model into the Control Zone, making sure that a small distance still separates the models' bases.
 Note that a model cannot choose to enter an enemy's Control Zone without charging — it can only happen when another rule forces it to.

 Control Zones can be a very useful tool, allowing you to keep your enemies out of a certain area of the battlefield.
 This can be particularly handy for protecting an objective, or an individual, from attack.

-#### STUCK IN A CONTROL ZONE
+### STUCK IN A CONTROL ZONE

 It is possible for a model to start its move already within an enemy model's Control Zone.
 In these circumstances, your model has three choices:

 - Remain where it is and forego its movement.
 - Charge one of the enemy models whose Control Zone it is in.
 - Move Away.
 In this third instance, a model may move within the Control Zone of an enemy, provided that it doesn't get any closer to the enemy whose Control Zone it started in.

-**CONTROL ZONES 1**
+***CONTROL ZONES***

 ![](../media/rules_manual/control_zones_1.jpg)